hitwonder/QuickEats/README.md

-# Kiosk Application
+# QuickEats Application

 ## Screenshots

-Here are some screenshots of the Kiosk application:
+Here are some screenshots of the QuickEats application:

 <div style="display: flex; justify-content: space-around;">